bkacjios/lua-mumble/README.md

 Number remain = mumble.timer:getRemain()

 mumble.timer = mumble.timer:set(Number after, Number repeat = 0)

--- Attempts to restart the timer.
--- Will error out if the timer is not repeating or hasn't been started previously. mumble.timer:again()

 -- Returns if the timer is currently running or not.
 Boolean active = mumble.timer:isActive()